ngaskill/liferay-docs-dxp-cloud/user/articles/10-reference/03-command-line-tool.markdown

 lcp list --project <projectID>
 ```

-See the full list of projects and services you own or collaborate on in a specific environment of a specific remote:
+See the full list of projects and services you own or collaborate on in a given
+environment of a given remote:

 ```shell
 lcp list --environment <environmentID> --remote <remote-alias>
 ```

-Check a specific service in a project:
+View a given service in a project:

 ```shell
 lcp list --project <projectID> --service <serviceID>